|Grace Bible Church Plantation Philosophy of Missions

 Here’s how to apply for support:

-1. Candidate must carefully read the WBC missions policy.
+1. Candidate must carefully read the GBCP missions policy.

-2. Contact the church office to schedule a meeting with an elder of WBC
+2. Contact the church office to schedule a meeting with an elder of GBCP

 3. The interviewing elder must then recommend the candidate to the Missions Committee